informalsystems/hermes/CONTRIBUTING.md

 This makes it easier for project maintainers to directly make changes to your branch should the need arise.
 Otherwise, check the [Forking](#forking) section for instructions.

 Branch names should be prefixed with the author's name followed by a short description of the feature, eg. `name/feature-x`.

 Pull requests are made against `master` and are squash-merged into master.

-PRs must:
+Each PR should:
 - make reference to an issue outlining the context
 - update any relevant documentation and include tests
 - add a corresponding entry in the `.changelog` directory using `unclog`, see the [Changelog](#changelog) section for more details.

-Pull requests should aim to be small, self-contained, and focused on implementing a single piece of logic from end-to-end.
-Structuring pull requests in this way makes it easy to facilitate quick review and merging.
-Larger change sets should be broken up across multiple PRs.
-Commits should be concise but informative, and moderately clean.
-Commits will be squashed into a single commit for the PR with all the commit messages.
+Additionally, in order to make PRs as easy to review as possible, each PR should:
+- Be focused on implementing _*one*_ piece of logic from end-to-end.
+It must be very clear what the purpose of the PR is from looking at the PR's title, description, and/or linked issue(s).
+It should also be very clear what value the changes incorporated in the PR aim to deliver.
+A single PR that does multiple things, without a clear articulation of the problem it attempts to solve, will very likely be rejected.
+- Be small, ideally no more than 500 lines of code changes.
+While this is a guideline and not a hard rule, in general, larger changes should be structured as a series of PRs, each building off of the previous ones; these PRs should also be tracked in a tracking issue.

+If a single PR absolutely has to be larger, it _must_ be structured such that it can be reviewed commit-by-commit, with each commit doing a single logical thing, accompanied with a good description of what it aims to achieve in the git commit message.
+Poorly structured PRs will likely be rejected on the grounds of being too much of a burden for the core maintainers to review; you will be asked to restructure the PR in accordance with the guidelines laid out here.

+This does not necessarily apply to documentation-related changes or automatically generated code (e.g. generated from Protobuf definitions).
+But automatically generated code changes should occur within separate commits, so they are easily distinguishable from manual code changes.

 In order to help facilitate the PR review process, tag *one* person as the reviewer of the PR.
 If you are unsure of who to tag, your point of contact on